Skip Navigation

 ADULT CHURCH SCHOOL

-The focus for Spring 2023 Lessons is “Jesus Calls Us.”
+The focus for Spring 2025 Lessons is “Costly Sacrifices.”

 Christian Education at Northeastern over the years has fulfilled its mission in a variety of ways to enhance the spiritual growth of the members and of the extended community through many activities.
 Because we are a congregation in which African Americans predominate, our focus in all of these activities is on the ways in which African American history and culture have influenced our religious heritage.